signaldatascience/R-curriculum/src/week4/day4/clustering.md

 * Complicated graphical manipulation of dendrograms can be done using the [`dendextend` package](https://cran.r-project.org/web/packages/dendextend/vignettes/introduction.html).

 * There are a variety of ways to evaluate the quality of a particular clustering of the data.
 It may be generally helpful to consider the output of multiple different clustering methods and to see how they agree.

+* Bootstrapping is helpful for evaluating the "stability" of clusters.
+Also, if a specific number $k$ must be chosen for the number of clusters, $k$ can be selected with the help of various numerical criteria (depending on the clustering method used).

 Problems with high dimensionality
 ---------------------------------